Mo Jones - Humanistic Integrative Counsellor

 I also incorporate Attachment theory during my work in order to uncover and understand the dynamics within family relationships and romantic partnerships.
 This can be especially helpful when looking to change patterns of behaviour and facilitate growth in close relationships.

-During my work with CRUSE Bereavement Care I received in depth training on coping with bereavement and loss.
-I have extensive experience holding the space for clients coming to terms with the profound pain of grief, loss and isolation.
+My work with CRUSE Bereavement Care gave me extensive experience in holding the space for clients coming to terms with the profound pain of grief, loss and isolation.

 I am also qualified in providing Online Counselling.
 This may take the form of e-mails, instant messaging or Skype.
-Counselling online offers anonymity, flexibility around timings and convenience if you are unable to leave your home, live remotely or you are not comfortable with working face to face.
-This form of therapy can be incredibly powerful as the act of writing feelings down can open channels to inner wisdom and compassion that have previously been dormant.
+Counselling online offers anonymity, flexibility around timings and convenience if you are unable to leave your home, live remotely or you are uncomfortable with working face to face.

 Areas of counselling I deal with